xiaoyezao/Asteraceae-synteny-phylogenomics/README.md

 5. we can quantify the gene fractionation in subgenomes

 ## Installation and Dependencies
-### The pipeline is designed in Python3, and organised in [Jupyter Notebook](https://jupyter.org/).
+### The pipeline is designed in Python3 (python 3.9), and organised in [Jupyter Notebook](https://jupyter.org/).
 We have only tested it on Mac and Linux, but if all dependencies are available it should also work on Windows.
 ```sh
 # download the package to your desired folder
 git clone https://github.com/xiaoyezao/Asteraceae-synteny-phylogenomics